department-of-veterans-affairs/vagov-content/pages/records/index.md

 title: VA Records
 heading: VA records
 display_title: Records
 description: Access your VA records and documents online to manage your health and benefits.
-Download your VA letters, Get Veteran ID Cards, get your VA medical records, request your DD214, view your payment history, and learn how to apply for a certificate of eligibility.
+Download your VA letters, get Veteran ID Cards, get your VA medical records, request your DD214, view your payment history, and learn how to apply for a certificate of eligibility.
 keywords: va records
 concurrence: complete
 lastupdate: